mchernyavskaya/dkb-url-shortener/README.md

 * So if it's a `Long`, what happens when it overflows?

 `Long.MAX_VALUE` is `9223372036854775807`.
 It's 9 quadrillion.
 The [world population](https://en.wikipedia.org/wiki/World_population) is about 8 billion people now.
 So even if every person on earth would be adding a URL into our shortener, we'd still have a whole lot to spare.
-At this point, we'd probably have much more serious concerns about how to scale the storage itself.
+At this point, we'd also probably have much more serious concerns about how to scale the storage and the service itself.

 ## Possible improvements

 * Protect from possible attacks by checking the URLs against the regexp.
 For now, there are no checks on the incoming data.
 * Convert the application into a reactive one (when premature optimization stops being premature).
-* Add the OpenAPI descriptions to the REST endpoints.
+* Add the OpenAPI generation to the REST endpoints instead of the manually created version.
 * Have an option to add TTL to the links and clean up the ones that have expired.
 * As an alternative, keep the "last accessed" attribute on the links and clean them up after some fixed expiration period when unused.
 * Add registration and some kind of bonuses for registered (and subscribed) users (some fancy URLs).